chinchiheather/storybook-addon-prettier-source/README.md

 ### prettier

-We are using the [standalone UMD bundle](https://prettier.io/docs/en/browser.html) that runs in the browser, you can customise the options passed to `pretter.format()`
+We are using the [standalone UMD bundle](https://prettier.io/docs/en/browser.html) that runs in the browser, you can customise the options passed to `prettier.format()`

 ```javascript
 addDecorator((story, context) => withPrettierSource(story, context, {